top of page

 Project Objectives

-1) Incubate self sustaining community owned urban farms.
+1) Incubate successful community owned and operated urban farms.

-2) Increase food access & resiliency in Fort Worth.
+2) Increase food access & resiliency in Southeast Fort Worth.

 Project Vision